Tremus/ghost_docs/docs.md

 Each letter is aligned diagonally to create a table of rows and columns, with the first row and column being F and the last column and second last row being A. The final row at the bottom is reserved for audio output.

-The intersection between columns and rows contains a paramter controlling the FM amount for that oscillator.
+The intersection between columns and rows contains a parameter controlling the FM amount for that oscillator.

-For your conventience, the matrix contains a few different symbols that indicate different kinds of routing:
+For your convenience, the matrix contains a few different symbols that indicate different kinds of routing:

 -   **Downward triangle:** FM feedback.
 These are located above each letter.
 -   **Rightward triangle:** Oscillator output volume.